Pekel A: Peat colony

 In the 1590s, the Friesche Compagnie (Frisian Company) was founded to exploit the bog.
 In 1599, the land around Pekel A was bought and subdivided in 101 lots.
-The river was canalised and deepened by 1608, and the company started to built houses along the canal for their 500 workers.
+The river was canalised and deepened by 1608, and the company started to build houses along the canal for their 500 workers.
 The exploitation of peat turned out to be profitable, however the city of Groningen decided to ban the shipment of peat, and in 1635, the company was forced to sell 58 out of 101 lots which the city then offered for rent.
 This was the start of the so-called Groninger Peat Colonies.
 A Utrecht-based company who was exploiting the area around Hoogezand was also purchased, and soon the city of Groningen controlled the south-eastern part of the province as a colony.

 In 1704, the linear settlement was split into Oude Pekela (Old) and Nieuwe Pekela (New), because a second church was built.
 In 1877, the Pekel A was extended to Stadskanaal and was no longer a dead end.
 The part of the river from Oude Pekela to Stadskanaal was later renamed Pekelderdiep.

 In 1801, all towns and villages had to be governed by a municipality, and the peat colony came to an end.
 The archives up to 1808 are lost, but in 1808, J.T.
 Klatter was chosen as the President of the District of Oude and Nieuwe Pekela.
 In 1810, Napoleon annexed the Batavian Republic, and the communes of Oude Pekela and Nieuwe Pekela were established.
 A mayor was appointed the next year.
 In 1990, the municipalities merged into Pekela.